yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 # What is CoreData?

 Describing CoreData is not so easy.
 A lot of developers I met simply describes Core Data as an **Object Relational Mapper (ORM)** library around SQLite.
-You could agree with this it does not correctly describes CoreData.
+You could agree with this, but it does not describes CoreData completely/correctly.

 According to me, the best description has been provided by [Matt Thompson](https://twitter.com/@mattt) inside his [post](http://nshipster.com/core-data-libraries-and-utilities/) on [NSHipster.com](https://nshispter.com):